dkean/Sikuli12.11/README.md

 Status of Sikuli development --- we are waiting for a new version
 ---------------------------

+So I decided, to revise the Sikuli version in its current shape, fix some bugs and implement some requests.

+My plan: Part 1 and 2 ready per end of November 2012.

+In parallel I am cooperating with Tom Yeh on his plans to implement a completely new Sikuli.

+I will continue to support the currently latest version of Sikuli at https://launchpad.net/sikuli

 Part 1 (on Mac)
 ---------------
 - reduce it to the really needed basic features and goodies that really work